ssm-lang/ssm-runtime/doc/blob.md

 payload for other managed heap pointers.

-Since there is no meaningful interpretation to the @a tag field of the memory management header, blobs combines the latter two @a ssm_mm fields as a single 16-bit size field; see #ssm_mm16.
+Since there is no meaningful interpretation to the @a tag field of the memory management header, blobs use the @a size field of its #ssm_mm header.